Compare credit cards

 - You must meet a minimum income requirement: Again, most credit card companies sadly don’t advertise what this requirement is.

-How credit cards companies are regulated in New Zealand
+How credit card companies are regulated in New Zealand

 Credit cards fall under the Credit Contracts and Consumer Finance Act (CCCFA).